reviewandwrite/gatsby-starter-netlify-cms/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 <!--StartFragment-->

 No, naked truths merely are not for a moment pretty.
 Or in this book, they were not.
-But now I have my new “blue-eyed text” from the script.
-Ryle, changed my perspective.
-Lily adjusted my illusory assumptions about our big bad kinsfolk and Atlas infused my core with exactly that.
-I don't know how to feel, like I said, everything and everyone is incongruous.
+But now I have my new “blue-eyed text” from the script. *Ryle, changed my perspective.
+Lily adjusted my illusory assumptions about our big bad kinsfolk and Atlas infused my core with exactly that.* I don't know how to feel.
+Like I said, everything and everyone is incongruous.